6/openai-caching-proxy/README.md

 This can help reduce costs (and get faster results) by returning cached responses for repeated requests.

+It only caches `POST` requests that contain a JSON request body, as these are the only ones (at this time) that have a cost.

 ### Usage

 Start the proxy server (will start at http://localhost:3001 by default):